lauraminkova/Hindex_Prediction/README.md

     Full pipeline, from prepping data and features to fitting a model can be found in pipeline.py.

     * Scaling / Normalizing
-        * For the moment we're currently using scikit-learn's
+        * For the moment we're currently using scikit-learn's robust scaler
     * Classifiers (can be found under classifiers/classify.py)